 This is a truly versatile main dish that pairs well with many sides, but since I cook it on the grill, I like to serve it with grilled vegetables, such as:

-It's also excellent with salads, such as cucumber tomato salad, arugula salad, asparagus salad, and broccoli salad.
+It also pairs well with salads, such as cucumber tomato salad, arugula salad, asparagus salad, and broccoli salad.
 In the photo below, I served it with the simplest salad of lettuce, tomatoes, and ranch dressing:

 Storing Leftovers